Car insurance in Switzerland is mandatory for drivers. This guide takes you through what’s available and how to take out the right policy.

 - How to choose car insurance in Switzerland

-- Making a car insurance claim in Switzerland
+- How to make a car insurance claim in Switzerland

-- Complaining about a Swiss car insurance company
+- Making a complaint about a car insurance company in Switzerland

 - Useful resources